aliinreallife/audio_channel_splitter/README.md

 ## Description

-**audio_channel_splitter** is a Python tool that splits stereo audio files into separate left and right channel files.
-It supports various audio formats such as WAV, MP3, and FLAC using the Pydub library without the need for external tools like FFmpeg.
+**audio_channel_splitter** is a Python tool that splits stereo audio files into `separate left and right channel` files.
+It supports various audio formats such as `WAV`, `MP3`, and `FLAC` using the Pydub library without the need for external tools like FFmpeg.

 ## Features